 Fat transfer remains a valuable option for patients desiring a more natural improvement in facial contour and fullness.

 Fat transfer uses your own tissue as a graft to improve facial volume and contour.
 Often patients are seeking facial and dermal fillers which provide temporary improvement at a significant cost with side effects such as delayed swelling or an unnatural look.
-Fat transfer is an alternative that avoids these complications (although it has it’s own risks associated with it).
+Fat transfer is an alternative that reduces these complications (although it has it’s own risks ).
 Fat can be transferred into the cheeks, cheek bone area, temples, eyelids, lips and lower face (marionette lines).

-There is evidence to show that fat transferred simultaneously with PRP results in additive improvement.
-This technique is offered and performed in our practice.
+There is evidence that suggests that fat transferred simultaneously with PRP (platelet rich plasma) can enhance the results.
+This technique is also offered in our practice.

-Contact us today and schedule a consultation with Dr. Wilson to determine the best approach to provide natural correction to facial volume loss.
+Contact us today and schedule a consultation with Dr. Zeff to determine the best approach to provide natural correction to facial volume loss.